 According to the DCB Student Handbook, students are responsible for submitting their own work.
 Students who cooperate on oral or written examinations or work without authorization share the responsibility for violation of academic principles, and the students are subject to disciplinary action even when one of the students is not enrolled in the course where the violation occurred.
 The Code detailed in the Academic Honesty/Dishonesty section of the Student Handbook will serve as the guideline for cases where cheating, plagiarism or other academic improprieties have occurred.

 Disabilities or Special Needs:

-Students with disabilities or special needs (academic or otherwise) are encouraged to contact the instructor and Disability Support Services.
+Students with disabilities or special needs (academic or otherwise) are encouraged to contact the instructor and Disability Support Services within the first two weeks of the semester to line up accommodations.

 Title IX: